kietatr/RayTracer/LOG.md

 # LOG

 11/22/18 16:12
-Created a main file to save an image to folder
+'saveimage()' function save an image in the folder as jpeg.
+First image created and saved:
 ![](./raytracer/scene_demo.jpg)

-11/22/18 17:58
+11/22/18 19:20
 Vect.h, Ray.h
-Created for vectors and light rays
+Created for vectors (contains linear operations) and rays

-camera.h
+Camera.h
 Created a file to simulate a camera

+Color.h, Light.h
+Created to set colors and light source